seigot/python-learning-journal/README.txt

---- Midterm Project Code and Report (Advanced Python, March 2026) --- This README explains how to (1)set up, (2)run, and (3)test my project.
+--- Final Project Code and Report (Advanced Python, March 2026) --- This README explains how to (1)set up, (2)run, and (3)test my project.

 # 1. How to set up.